wdporter/acim/text/1-the-meaning-of-miracles/iii-atonement-and-miracles/index.md

 :::

 ::: details Note
 “Do unto others as you would have others do unto you”, but what if you hate yourself?
 The Golden rule is descriptive, not prescriptive.
-Perceive yourself and others correctly and the right behaviour will naturally follow. (–Ed.)
+Perceive yourself and others correctly — the right behaviour will naturally follow. (–Ed.)
 :::

 7. Miracles arise from a mind that is ready for them.
 ²By being united this mind goes out to everyone, even without the awareness of the miracle worker himself.